argilla-io/argilla/docs/_source/reference/cli.md

 ```

 :::{note}
 The `logout` will try to connect to the Argilla server before removing the stored credentials.
-If for some reason,
+If, for some reason,
 the Argilla server is not available but you still want to remove the stored credentials, the `--force` option can
 be used.
 :::

 ## Whoami

-The `argilla whoami` command prints the information (username, workspaces, API Key, etc) of the logged-in user.
+The `argilla whoami` command prints the information (username, workspaces, API Key, etc.) of the logged-in user.

 ```sh
 argilla whoami